Real Madrid news: Ramos reveals he's staying at the Bernabeu | Goal.com

 The announcement comes amid talk of a lucrative summer move to China, and while Ramos accepted he has received an offer from the far East, he was quick to address his situation.

-"There is an offer from China," he confirmed, "and If I didn't feel wanted then it's an alternative.
+"There is an offer from China," he confirmed, "and If I didn't feel wanted (at Real Madrid) then it's an alternative.

 "But at present my deal is with Real Madrid and my plan is to see out my contract.